traumverloren/socially-awkward-wearables/socially-awkward-wearables.md

 ^ falling behind from the first study group

-^ i wanted to prove that i could learn all these concepts but do it in my own style.
+^ i wanted to prove that i could learn all these concepts in my own style.

-^ other ways

 ^ create a physical use case for ML that was relevant to me and my interests